Is “normal” just a setting on the washing machine?

 Tell Us About Your Experience

 As a friend of CaringBridge, I’d like to hear your thoughts on helping a child who has been through such an extraordinary experience make the transition to a “normal” existence.
-Everyone in the CaringBridge community would value your story and your opinion, so please share them with us today.
+Everyone in the CaringBridge community would value your story of coping with childhood cancer, so please share them with us today.

 Comments are closed for this post.